-Given its robustness and versatility, HPM is an ideal candidate for calculating the deflection angle in the modified spacetimes of scalar hairy and Lorentz-violating bumblebee black holes.
+Given its robustness and versatility, HPM is an ideal candidate for calculating the deflection angle in the modified spacetimes of scalar hairy.
 Its ability to handle complex nonlinearities without restrictive assumptions makes it a powerful tool for exploring new physics and obtaining precise analytical results that can be compared with future astronomical observations.